irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 - If core A is CPU0, the pended tick count is unwound to catch up the lost ticks.

 .. warning::

-  Given that scheduler suspension on ESP-IDF FreeRTOS will only suspend scheduling on a particular core, scheduler suspension is **NOT** a valid method ensuring mutual exclusion between tasks when accessing shared data.
+  Given that scheduler suspension on ESP-IDF FreeRTOS only suspends scheduling on a particular core, scheduler suspension is **NOT** a valid method ensuring mutual exclusion between tasks when accessing shared data.
 Users should use proper locking primitives such as mutexes or spinlocks if they require mutual exclusion.

 Disabling Interrupts
 ^^^^^^^^^^^^^^^^^^^^

 Vanilla FreeRTOS allows interrupts to be disabled and enabled by calling :c:macro:`taskDISABLE_INTERRUPTS` and :c:macro:`taskENABLE_INTERRUPTS` respectively.

-ESP-IDF FreeRTOS provides the same API, however interrupts will only disabled or enabled on the current core.
+ESP-IDF FreeRTOS provides the same API, however interrupts are only disabled or enabled on the current core.

 .. warning::

   Disabling interrupts is a valid method of achieve mutual exclusion in Vanilla FreeRTOS (and single core systems in general).
 However, in an SMP system, disabling interrupts  is **NOT** a valid method ensuring mutual exclusion.
 Refer to Critical Sections for more details.